-Also, the holes prevent the tree from getting essential nutrients from other parts since they cut links.
-Using the spikes to climb different trees can also transfer disease from one tree to another, making them unhealthy.
+Moreover, the holes prevent the tree from getting essential nutrients from other parts since they cut links.
+Using tree climbing spikes to climb different trees can also transfer disease from one tree to another.

-9 Steps to Climb a Tree without Spikes:
+8 Steps to Climb a Tree without Tree Climbing Spikes:

 The first step you should take is to learn how to reach the lowest branch of the tree.
 If you succeed in reaching it, hold it using one hand while the other is on the tree’s trunk.